 As part of this process, Arbonne relies on a rank system.
 Each new rank comes with extra chances to earn, along with extra requirements.
-The first rank provides 6% override commission on the sales of first level recruits.
+The first rank provides a 6% override commission on the sales of first-level recruits.
 Arbonne illustrates the model like this:

 To get the override commissions, consultants need to make 500 PQV in sales every month.
 This is a large jump from the earlier requirement of 150 PQV.
 It would also be a tough goal to hit every month.

 The next rank is District Manager.
-This provides 8% commission on the first level, 2% on the second level and 1% on the third level.
+This provides an 8% commission on the first level, 2% on the second level, and 1% on the third level.
 However, commissions for the second and third levels have additional requirements that need to be met.